epam/edp-install/documentation/openshift_install.md

  Mandatory parameters:
 ```
-   - EDP_NAME - name of your EDP tenant to be deployed;
+   - EDP_NAME - previously defined name of your EDP tenant to be deployed (e.g. demo);
    - DNS_WILDCARD - DNS wildcard for routing in your K8S cluster;
    - STORAGE_CLASS_NAME - storage class that will be used for persistent volumes provisioning;
    - EDP_SUPER_ADMINS - administrators of your tenant separated by comma (,);
 ```

 * Edit the oc-templates/edp-install.yaml file by applying your own parameters;
 * Add EDP install template in OpenShift with the following command: